Cherreads

 "Glad to see you're enjoying yourself, dear brother," he said with that ever-present smirk.
 "Be sure to eat plenty."

 Immediately, the fork froze halfway to Damon's mouth, and his eyes narrowed.
-Vincent's tone was too casual.
-Too inviting.
+Vincent's tone was too casual for the mood he was in after leaving his room earlier.

-He looked down at the food again.
-Still steaming, seemingly perfect, yet now he had a suspicion that something was wrong.
+He looked down at the steaming food again.
+It was seemingly perfect, yet now he had a suspicion that something had been altered.

 'No. He wouldn't… Not in front of Mother Morrigan.
 Not with the attendants watching.'

-But Vincent was still watching him.
-Still smiling.
+But Vincent was still watching him with a deepened smile.
 And that alone was enough to make Damon's stomach twist.

 He needed an out.